 Fabien Massabuau

 Fabien did his PhD at the University of Cambridge on the effect of nanostructure of InGaN/GaN quantum wells on the properties of LEDs under the awesome Rachel Oliver’s supervision.
 He went on with a postdoc in Cambridge to develop a multi-microscopy methodology to study the properties of the same nanoscale features in III-Nitrides under different microscopes.
+Fabien joined the University of Strathclyde in 2019 as a Chancellor’s Fellow where he leads his group on Ga2O3 semiconductors for UV optoelectronics applications.

 When he is not in the lab, Fabien can probably be found near a cheese platter and/or saying “Don’t be sad” to literally everyone.